srvk/eesen-transcriber/USERGUIDE.md

 utterance ID:  test2-S2---0009.340-0014.340
 [UM] s t ʌ n r ɛ s p t ɫ s oʊ ʌ t ð i k ɫ aɪ m ɪ t tʃ eɪ n dʒ ɪ z w ɪ ɫ b i t eɪ r ʌ b ʌ ɫ f r ɝ ð ɛ m
 ```
-Feel free to modify `local/readphonemes.py` if you wish to change the format.
-You can even change the appearance of the phonemes by modifying `local/units.txt` which lists the phonemes, one per line.
+Feel free to modify `/home/vagrant/eesen-offline-transcriber/local/readphonemes.py` in the VM if you wish to change the format.
+You can even change the appearance of the phonemes by modifying `/home/vagrant/eesen-offline-transcriber/local/units.txt` which is a map of phoneme IDs to phoneme, one per line.
 To produce CMUDict phones instead of International Phonetic Alphabet, edit the script `/home/vagrant/tools/eesen-offline-transcriber/local/readphonemes.py` and change the variable definition in line 11:
 ```
 # set field to 0 for ipa
 # or else set it to 1 for CMUDict phones